openflighthpc/use.openflighthpc.org/docs/source/working-with-research-environment/slurm.rst

 Viewing and controlling queued jobs
 -----------------------------------

 Once your job has been submitted, use the ``squeue`` command to view the status of the job queue.
-If you have available compute nodes, your job should be shown in the ``R`` (running) state; if your compute nodes are busy, or you've launched an auto-scaling cluster and currently have no running nodes, your job may be shown in the ``PD`` (pending) state until compute nodes are available to run it.
+If you have available compute nodes, your job should be shown in the ``R`` (running) state; if your compute nodes are busy, or you've launched an auto-scaling research environment and currently have no running nodes, your job may be shown in the ``PD`` (pending) state until compute nodes are available to run it.
 If a job is in ``PD`` state - the reason for being unable to run will be displayed in the ``NODELIST(REASON)`` column of the ``squeue`` output.

 .. code:: bash